Komodo/Projects-Scope/README.md

 most recently used projects.

-Note by default Komodo only saves your 15 most recently used projects, to change this number you can set the "mruProjectList" preference to whataver value you prefer.
+Note by default Komodo only saves your 15 most recently used projects, to change this number you can set the "mruProjectSize" preference to whataver value you prefer.

 eg.

 ```
-require("ko/prefs").setLong("mruProjectList", 100);
+require("ko/prefs").setLong("mruProjectSize", 100);
 ```

 If you are a long time Komodo user you're likely still using the old default, which